 Mountain Road.
 12x16, oil on linen panel.
 2015-2017

-In the studio I generate more than my fair share of failed paintings—things that failed to live up to my original vision.
-Up to 30% of what I create ends up in a scrap pile.
+In the studio I generate more than my fair share of paintings that fail to live up to my original vision.
+More than 30% of my output ends up in a scrap pile.

 I occasionally go through this discarded work to see what can be salvaged.
 In most cases I end up reusing the canvases and starting over, but sometimes it feels like a painting can be worth fixing.
 This is one of those.

 The field that originally inspired the painting lies across the road from a winery in Virginia.
-It's hidden from view as you drive past and only visible if you pull to the side of the road by an old cattle grid.
-Even the you have to stand in the long grass to really appreciate it.
+It's hidden from view as you drive past and only visible if you pull to the side of the road, get out of the car and step over an old cattle grid.
+Even then you have to stand in the long grass to really appreciate it.
 That feeling of discovery was one of the main reasons I wanted to paint this scene.

 By now the painting has gone through so many revisions that it actually looks more like another field, one that's just up the road from the original.
-It has changed at least 8 times and has been transformed into a different place.
+It has been altered at least 8 times and has transformed into a different place.
 The most recent prior version is here.